High-dimensional fillings in Heisenberg groups: Preliminaries

-There are different definitions of higher-order Dehn functions, with similarities and differences.
-We will mainly work with a definition based on Lipschitz chains, as in \cite{GroFRM}.
-Descriptions of other versions of higher-order filling invariants can be found in \cite{AlWaPr, ECHLPT, GroftA, GroftB}.
-Recall that an integral Lipschitz $d$-chain in a space $X$ is a finite linear combination, with integer coefficients, of Lipschitz maps from the euclidean $d$-dimensional simplex $\Delta^d$ to $X$.
+The basic idea of a filling function is to measure the difficulty of filling a boundary of a given size.
+There are several ways to make this rigorous, depending on the type of boundary and the type of filling.
+We will use a definition based on Lipschitz chains, as in \cite{GroFRM}.
+Definitions of other higher-order filling invariants can be found in \cite{AlWaPr, ECHLPT, GroftA, GroftB}.
+An integral Lipschitz $d$-chain in a space $X$ is a finite linear combination, with integer coefficients, of Lipschitz maps from the euclidean $d$-dimensional simplex $\Delta^d$ to $X$.
 We will often call this simply a Lipschitz $d$-chain.

-We will generally take $X$ to be a riemannian manifold, so a Lipschitz map to $X$ is differentiable almost everywhere, and one can define the volume of a Lipschitz map as the integral of the magnitude of its jacobian.
+We will generally take $X$ to be a riemannian manifold or simplicial complex.
+In this case, Rademacher's Theorem implies that a Lipschitz map to $X$ is differentiable almost everywhere, and one can define the volume of a Lipschitz map as the integral of the magnitude of its jacobian.
 If $a$ is a Lipschitz $d$-chain and $a=\sum_i x_i \alpha_i$ for some maps $\alpha_i:\Delta^d\to X$ and some coefficients $x_i\in \Z, x_i\ne 0$, we define

 When $d>0$, we define the {\em mass} of $a$ to be

 and if $d=0$, we let $\mass{a}:=\|a\|_1$.
 We define the {\em support} of $a$ to be